Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương30/11/2024

-The gold market has been experiencing a period of strong volatility in recent weeks, and this trend is unlikely to end soon.
+The gold market has been experiencing significant volatility in recent weeks, and this trend is unlikely to end anytime soon.
 December promises to be a challenging month for investors.

-Although gold prices still hold the important support level of $2,600/ounce, the market is very vulnerable at the moment.
-Investors are waiting for new information to make decisions.
-The current situation is like "looking for a needle in a haystack" - unpredictable, as Federal Reserve Chairman Jerome Powell said at the Jackson Hole conference in 2023.
+Although gold prices have held a crucial support level at $2,600 per ounce, the market is currently highly vulnerable.
+Investors are awaiting new information before making decisions.
+The current situation is like "finding a needle in a haystack"—unpredictable, as Federal Reserve Chairman Jerome Powell aptly put it at the 2023 Jackson Hole conference.

 Chuyên gia dự đoán thị trường vàng tháng 12: Cơ hội hay rủi ro?

 The December gold market will be challenging for investors.
-Photo Kitco News
+(Image: Kitco News)

-The US economy is currently in a "just right" state: not too hot and not too cold.
-This makes gold, which is considered a safe haven and inflation hedge, difficult to navigate.
+The US economy is currently in a "just right" state: neither too hot nor too cold.
+This makes it difficult to predict the direction of gold, which is considered a safe-haven asset and a hedge against inflation.

 Meanwhile, inflation remains high.
-The core personal consumption expenditures (PCE) index, the Fed’s preferred inflation measure, rose 2.8% over the past 12 months, well above its 2% target.
-That’s not high enough to force the Fed to cut interest rates (a positive for gold), but it’s also not clear enough to make a precise prediction.
+The core personal consumption expenditures (PCE) index, the Fed's preferred measure of inflation, rose 2.8% over the past 12 months, well above its 2% target.
+This level of inflation is still not high enough to force the Fed to cut interest rates (a positive signal for gold), but it is also not clear enough to make accurate predictions.

-On the other hand, the US labor market situation will be key.
-If the non -farm payrolls data released next week is positive, the market may expect a shorter monetary easing cycle.
-On the other hand, if the data disappoints, gold prices may rise sharply.
-This unpredictability is the cause of strong market volatility.
+On the other hand, the US labor market situation will be a key factor.
+If the non- farm payroll figures released next week are positive, the market may expect a shorter monetary easing cycle.
+Conversely, if the data is disappointing, the price of gold could rise sharply.
+This unpredictability is the reason for the significant volatility in the market.

-In addition to the US economy and interest rates, geopolitical factors are also causing uncertainty.
-President-elect Donald Trump’s social media statements could easily spark a new trade war, push up inflation and slow economic growth.
+Besides the US economic situation and interest rates, geopolitical factors are also causing instability.
+Statements by President-elect Donald Trump on social media could easily spark a new trade war, drive up inflation, and slow economic growth.

-Will gold go up or down in the short term?
+Will gold rise or fall in the short term?

-This week, 14 analysts participated in the Kitco News Gold Survey, which found that 6 experts (43%) predicted gold prices to rise next week, while 7 analysts (50%) predicted gold prices to continue to move sideways.
-Only 1 expert (7%) predicted gold prices to fall.
+This week, 14 analysts participated in Kitco News' gold survey, showing that 6 experts (43%) predicted gold prices would rise next week, while 7 analysts (50%) forecast prices would remain flat.
+Only 1 expert (7%) predicted gold prices would fall.

-Meanwhile, Kitco’s online poll, which attracted 199 votes, showed that people’s sentiment has also become more cautious after witnessing the gold price movement this week.
-96 retail investors (48%) expect gold prices to rise next week, 61 people (31%) predict gold will fall.
-The remaining 42 investors (21%) believe that gold will move sideways in the short term.
+Meanwhile, Kitco's online poll, which garnered 199 votes, shows that public sentiment has also become more cautious after witnessing the week's gold price movements.
+96 retail investors (48%) expect gold prices to rise next week, while 61 (31%) predict a decline.
+The remaining 42 investors (21%) believe gold will remain stable in the short term.

-Jobs data will dominate the economic calendar next week, with the job vacancy report (JOLTS) on Tuesday, the ADP employment report on Wednesday, weekly jobless claims on Thursday and the non-farm payrolls report on Friday.
+Employment data will dominate next week's economic calendar, with the Jobless Operations Report (JOLTS) on Tuesday, the ADP employment report on Wednesday, weekly jobless claims on Thursday, and the non-farm payrolls report on Friday.

-Markets will also be paying attention to the ISM manufacturing and services PMIs, released on Monday and Wednesday respectively, along with the University of Michigan's preliminary consumer sentiment index on Friday.
+The market will also be paying attention to the ISM manufacturing and services PMI, released on Monday and Wednesday, respectively, along with the University of Michigan's preliminary consumer sentiment index on Friday.

-Wednesday is also one of the last chances to hear Federal Reserve Chairman Jerome Powell speak before the "silence" period, when he participates in a panel discussion at the New York Times DealBook Summit.
+Wednesday was also one of the last opportunities to hear Federal Reserve Chairman Jerome Powell speak before a period of "silence" as he participated in a discussion at the New York Times' DealBook Summit.

-Mark Leibovit, publisher of VR Metals/Resource Letter, said he is taking a break from gold for now. " The rally ended last Friday and I was wrong to expect further gains.
-Now I'm waiting for a new signal to get back in, " he said.
+Mark Leibovit, publisher of VR Metals/Resource Letter, said he is temporarily not investing in gold.
+He said, " The rally ended last Friday and I was wrong to predict that prices would continue to rise.
+Right now, I'm waiting for new signals before re-investing ."

-Meanwhile, Adam Button, chief currency strategist at Forexlive.com, is trying to analyze the signals from Mr. Trump and their impact on the USD and gold prices.
-He said: "Donald Trump wants four things: 3% GDP growth, a reduction in the budget deficit to around 3% from 7%, a significant reduction in the trade deficit and a rising stock market.
+Meanwhile, Adam Button, Head of Currency Strategy at Forexlive.com, is trying to analyze signals from Mr. Trump and their impact on the USD and gold prices.
+He says: "Donald Trump wants four things: 3% GDP growth, a reduction in the budget deficit to around 3% from 7%, a significant reduction in the trade deficit, and a higher stock market.
 Those are Donald Trump's four economic priorities.
-He cannot achieve those things with tariffs ."
+He can't achieve those things with tariffs ."

-Adam Button points out that the way to achieve the above four priorities is to weaken the US dollar, which is good for gold.
-In the short term, Button said he is confident in the seasonal trend of gold.
-He said: " Gold's seasonal strength in December and January was the best of any market.
-Gold's growth performance during that time was phenomenal.
-Next month is also very good for risk trades and I think that could contribute to a weaker US dollar and a stronger gold ."
+Adam Button points out that the key to achieving the four priorities is weakening the US dollar, which benefits gold.
+In the short term, Button says he is confident in gold's seasonal trend.
+He stated: " Gold's seasonal strength in December and January was the best of any market.
+Its performance during that time was phenomenal.
+Next month is also very good for riskier trades, and I think it could contribute to a weakening US dollar and a strengthening gold ."

-Analysts at CPM Group recommend buying gold at current levels, predicting it will hit $2,700 by December 11.
-CPM Group attributed the decline in gold prices earlier this week to easing tensions in the Middle East and expectations that Trump's nominee for Treasury Secretary Scott Bessent will adopt a more dovish tariff policy.
-While Bessent's appointment has eased concerns about inflation and a tariff-induced recession, those risks remain.
+Analysts at CPM Group recommend buying gold at current prices, predicting it will reach $2,700 by December 11th.
+According to CPM Group, the earlier drop in gold prices this week was due to reduced tensions in the Middle East and market expectations that Scott Bessent, Trump's nominee for Treasury Secretary, would implement a more lenient tariff policy.
+While Bessent's appointment has eased concerns about inflation and recession caused by tariffs, these risks remain.

-Sharing the same view, veteran Kitco analyst Jim Wyckoff also believes that gold will maintain its upward momentum and continue to increase in price next week due to increased safe-haven demand.
+In a similar view, veteran Kitco analyst Jim Wyckoff also believes that gold will maintain its upward momentum and continue to rise in price next week due to increased demand for safe-haven assets.

 Source: https://congthuong.vn/chuyen-gia-du-doan-thi-truong-vang-thang-12-co-hoi-hay-rui-ro-361755.html